kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ![Hardware Modification](FFT_LCD_pico_MOD.png)
 <br>

-- Use input/output filters for ADC Aliasing considerations (see above).
+- Use input/output filters for ADC Aliasing considerations (see below).
 - Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.
 <br>